 - A three-credit thesis consists of UNIV 4697W only.

 - To register for UNIV 4697W, you use an independent study authorization form.
-Your thesis supervisor will sign on the instructor line, Monica van Beusekom or your primary advisor will sign on the advisor line, and Monica van Beusekom will sign the department head line.
-Monica van Beusekom will only sign your form if the office has received a thesis proposal form from you.
+Your thesis supervisor will sign on the instructor line, Monica van Beusekom or your primary advisor will sign on the advisor line.
+Monica van Beusekom will sign the department head line, as well, but she will do so only if you have submitted a thesis proposal form.

 For detailed information and advice on the thesis, please see the Thesis Guide.